attdevsupport/API-Platform/Payment/Java/app2/README.txt

 For more information contact developer.support@att.com -->

-  AT&T API Samples - Payment app 2
+  AT&T API Platform Samples - Payment app 2
  ------------------------------

 This file describes how to set-up, configure and run the Java Applications using AT&T API Platform services.